 We were quite active in trading around our mobile Internet holdings.
 After strong rises from the likes of Naver, Tencent, Baidu and Sina, we cut back exposure and took advantage of the sell-off of the US-listed Russian Internet plays like Yandex (Russia's search provider) and Qiwi (a payments platform).
-We also bought into Qunar (a leading travel vertical in China that seems to have outplayed the incumbent C-trip) and Autohome (the leading car auction vertical).
 These companies display high price volatility and we tend to treat them as a diversified subset within the portfolio.
 The ground rules are fast-changing with web-based classifieds having attractive business fundamentals, but in many areas it is still an open contest.
 In China, the three giants of the industry are Alibaba (to be listed in New York), Tencent and Baidu.
 The first two seem to be the best-placed by offering a comprehensive wrap-around service of social media, on-line payment and commerce, and search or video.
 Unlike Google, Baidu does not have the diversity of applications to mitigate the risks of substitution by users directly addressing 'verticals' via an app downloaded to their handset.

-The strong performers that were sold include FedEx, Las Vegas Sands (gambling), Micron Technologies (memory chips), Cisco, Microsoft, Eurotunnel and Sumitomo Chemical.
+The strong performers that were sold include FedEx, Las Vegas Sands (gambling), Micron Technologies (memory chips), Eurotunnel, Cisco and Microsoft.
 Cisco has been the only disappointment among these and longer term faces the threat from software defined networks.